 SOCCER RONDO DRILLS

-“Rondo,” loosely translating as “round-about,” is a term applied to a number of “keep-away” soccer practice training drills using uneven teams in a confined space.
+“Rondo,” loosely translating as “round-about,” or as “lively movement” in music, is a term applied to a number of “keep-away” soccer practice training drills using uneven teams in a confined space.
 Although first introduced years ago, these drills have come into more favor recently in an age of fast, tight, inter-passing and possession-style play.

 As an example, “classic” rondo may place eight offensive players around the circumference of a 10-yard circle, to try to complete as many consecutive passes to each other, while two defensive players in the middle try to take the ball away.
 Once a defender gets the ball, he goes to the outer ring and the player who lost the ball goes into the middle.
 Offensive players are required to maintain their relative location within the circle and are not to move more than a few feet while working with the ball.
 Defensive players may move anywhere within the circle.